 - Roster and grade book for each of your classes

 - Ability to select required and optional lessons

 - Assessment scores by student, lesson, topic, and category

 - Ability to create pre- and post-tests from provided questions

 - Minimum score setting

 - 21-minute narrated video of instructions

-The CD version of Managing Your Money contains the student program only and does not include The Teacher’s Desktop.
+The USB version of Managing Your Money contains the student program only and does not include The Teacher’s Desktop.
 Scores are reported to students only.